 This is not the first time we have eased a customer’s pain point with the solution of deep draw metal forming over other methods of metal fabrication, including castings, machinings, four slides, and swagings.
 Our experience with the conversions to deep draw have had outcomes of lower scrap rates, lower material usage, and more consistent productivity with high volume sub-assembly and assembly work.
 All in all, lower costs to our customers.

 We now have a new and highly satisfied customer with parts volumes in the hundreds of thousands and the potential for more growth from new projects.

 Have a deep draw metal stamping project that would be best handled by a provider that truly understands the customer experience and is committed to your success?
-Contact us!
+Contact us for a quote or book a meeting today!
 Email firstname.lastname@example.org or call 203-758-4448, X25 for our Sales Manager, Nicole Spaeth.